-To arrive at his revised requested value for the subject lot, Mr. Pedersen multiplied \$3,500 an acreage by the acreage, 10.05, which totals \$35,175 and then included the 50 percent influence factor reduction, for a total requested value of \$17,588.
-However, the Board advised him that, since he did not appeal the county tax appeal board values of \$3,500 per acre, or \$35,175, the county board values are the ones before the Board in the present appeals.
+To arrive at his revised requested value for his lot, Mr. Pedersen has multiplied the \$5,600 an acre by his acreage, 6.55, which totals \$36,680 and then included the 50 percent influence factor he is requesting, for a total requested value of \$18,340.
+For Heather Pedersen's revised requested value, Mr. Pedersen multiplied \$3,500 an acreage by her acreage, 10.05, which totals \$35,175 and then included the 50 percent influence factor reduction, for a total requested value of \$17,588.
+However, the Board advised him that, since he did not appeal the county tax appeal board values of \$3,500 per acre, the county board values are the ones before the Board in the present appeals.

-A series of photographs of the subject property, and Heather

-Pedersen's property, was presented in Taxpayer's Exhibit 8, depicting the presence of numerous boulders, slopes, and ravines impacting much of the ability to build a structure, especially upon the subject lot.
+A series of photographs of the subject property, and Heather Pedersen's property, was presented in Taxpayer's Exhibit 8, depicting the presence of numerous boulders, slopes, and ravines impacting much of the ability to build a structure, especially upon Heather Pedersen's lot.